Sol-I/hello-world/README.md

 Repository for Testing

 Hi, everybody!
 It's my testing repository.
-You can doimg here what you need/want :)
+You can doing here what you need/want :)

 # Sol